paulscherrerinstitute/mflow/Readme.md

 The Anaconda mflow package comes with several command line tools useful for testing streaming.

 ## m_stats
+Show statistics for incoming streams.
+Useful for measure the maximum throughput for a given stream on a link.

 ```bash
 usage: m_stats [-h] source